 There are also some situations where your therapist is permitted or required to disclose information without either your consent or authorization:

-•If you are involved in a court proceeding and a request is made for information concerning the professional services provided to you by your therapist, such information is protected by the psychotherapist-client privilege law.
-Your therapist cannot provide any information without your written Authorization, or a court order.
+If you are involved in a court proceeding and a request is made for information concerning the professional services provided to you by your therapist, such information is protected by the psychotherapist-client privilege law.
+A therapist cannot provide any information without your written Authorization, or a court order.
 If you are involved in or contemplating litigation, you should consult with your attorney to determine whether a court would be likely to order your therapist to disclose information.

 •If a government agency is requesting the information for health oversight activities, your therapist may be required to provide it for them in certain circumstances.

 •If a client files a complaint or lawsuit against a therapist, the therapist may disclose relevant information regarding that client in order to defend the organization.

 •If a client files a worker’s compensation claim, the therapist— upon proper request—provides a report to the appropriate individuals, including the client’s employer.